programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

     cols = ['E'+str(x) for x in np.arange(0,len(df[col].iloc[0]))]
     return pd.DataFrame(df[col].tolist(), columns=cols, index=df.index)

+# Pull the 'X' matrix from the source data frame
+# using the 'src_embedding' column (which contains
+# a list).
 X = x_from_df(df, col=src_embedding)

 # Create a UMAP 'reducer'